OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for evasion:**
 * See General controls
 * See controls for threats through use
-* DETECTODD.
+* DETECTODDINPUT.
 Implement tools to detect whether input is excentric or invalid - also called input validation (Datascience)

   Purpose: by detecting odd input, input that is likely malicious can be discarded (or corrected) to prevent unwanted model behaviour.
 Note: odd input often cannot be completely specified and for many attacks the input is technically not odd.